The Government Assay Office 1852 Gold Ingot. Type I.

 Then in quick succession came the rich finds throughout central Victoria, Queensland, Northern Territory and finally the bonanza in Western Australia.

-No one was immune from the dramatic effects of the discovery of gold.
+No colony was immune from the dramatic effects of the discovery of gold.

 Adelaide lost almost half its male population within the first three months of the first big gold strike near Ballarat.
-The Adelaide economy was as good as bankrupt.
+Also gone its cash resources.
+About two-thirds of the available coin travelled out of the state.

 South Australia’s problems were further compounded because there was no method available to convert the gold nuggets the diggers had brought back from Victoria into a form that could be used for monetary transactions.

-However, an “urgent necessity” clause paved the way for the South Australian Legislative Council to pass the 1852 Bullion Act within two hours.
+The “urgent necessity” clause paved the way for the South Australian Legislative Council to pass the 1852 Bullion Act.

-The Council sought to deflect Royal disapproval by striking gold ingots rather than sovereigns.
+An enactment was proposed that allowed the Assaying of gold into ingots; the Council seeking to deflect Royal disapproval by striking gold ingots rather than sovereigns.